 When the Indian Ocean tsunami struck off the coast of Sumatra Island Indonesia in late 2004, a group of architects and designers in Seattle responded.
 Recognizing the role that architects, engineers, and planners could play in supporting recovery/rebuilding efforts, this group was called to volunteer their expertise and sought community support to visit impacted areas and apply their skills as needed.
 In 2006, inspired by their impact, Architects Without Borders Seattle's original group of volunteers founded AWBS as a 501(c)(3) non-profit to provide pro bono services to communities in need, including communities in the Puget Sound area.

-In 2006, Architects Without Borders became a registered 501(c)(3) non-profit, and has continued to expand its services to serve communities who would otherwise lack access to design services internationally as well as here in the Puget Sound area.
+Since then, AWBS has continued to expand its services to serve organizations and communities who would otherwise lack access to architecture and engineering related services internationally as well as here in the Puget Sound area.

 Architects Without Borders-Seattle is a standalone organization and therefore defines its own mission and direction.
 However, AWBS has supported the development of other nonprofit design entities, including Architects Without Borders-Oregon and Architects Without Borders-Austin.

 ARCHITECTS WITHOUT BORDERS SEATTLE FACILITATES THE ADVANCEMENT OF APPROPRIATE BUILT SOLUTIONS THAT HAVE POSITIVE IMPACT